Metabolic Flexibility: Train Your Body to Switch Between Fat and Sugar for Better Diabetes Control

 Why this works: Eating fiber and protein first creates a "mesh" in your gut that slows down the absorption of sugar, preventing the insulin spike that locks the "fat-burning door."

-Practical Implications: What This Means for Patients and Clinicians
+Practical Implications: What This Means for Patients

 For Patients with Type 2 Diabetes